running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 This is a guide to all of the items that you can find in NBQ, their basic stats, where to find them and how common/rare they are.

 Most items have a unique version with better/more stats.
 Weapons, armors & belts all have unique counterparts.
+There is a 1% chance of receiving a unique version when an item is dropped.
 Amulets and rings do not have counterparts, but instead have what is categorized as "super-uniques" in this guide.
 These are very rare items with attributes that are unique to them specifically.

 The items are listed in order of stats (Low - High) with exception for super uniques as they have attributes which are useful in different situations and cannot be ranked.